 - Hold Support = NONE.
 The Avaya SBCE will not modify the hold/ resume signaling from EN to SP. - 18X Handling = None.
-The Avaya SBCE will not handle 18X, it will keep the 18X messages unchanged from EN to SP. - Refer Handling = No The Avaya SBCE will not handle REFER.
+The Avaya SBCE will not handle 18X, it will keep the 18X messages unchanged from EN to SP. - Refer Handling = No. The Avaya SBCE will not handle REFER.
 It will keep the REFER message unchanged from EN to SP. - T.38 Support = Yes.
 SP does support T.38 fax in the compliance testing. - Privacy Enabled = No. The Avaya SBCE will not mask the "From" header with anonymous for the outbound call to SP. - DTMF Support = None.
-The Avaya SBCE will send original DTMF method from EN to SP.
+The Avaya SBCE will send original DTMF method from EN to SP. - Others are left as default.

-The screenshots below illustrate the Server Interworking profile SP-SI, General.
+The screenshots below illustrate the Server Interworking profile SP-SI, under the General tab.